 The following HCDE faculty advise graduate students, and some have provided statements about whether they plan to work with new students in the upcoming year.

 Even though faculty capacity and match can change, we particularly encourage you to look into faculty who plan to work with new students, as difficult admission decisions often come down to advising capacity.

 Because plans change based on how research progresses, which grants are awarded, and changing commitments for faculty and current students, consider identifying faculty in your application who describe appealing openings and faculty who most strongly match your research interests, even if they are not currently planning to work with new students in the coming year.

-|Professor Cecilia Aragon||I’m looking to admit 1 or 2 new PhD students this coming year who are interested in human-centered data science, text visualization, or visual analytics. (updated September 2020)|
+I am looking to admit 2 new PhD students this coming year who are interested in human-centered data science, human-centered AI, text visualization, or visual analytics.
+Updated June 2023.

 |Professor Cindy Atman|